JustAboutJeff/who_run_it/README.md

 ##Usage

+After the application is up and running you have the option to begin playing with the run creation form and drawing your own routes.
+Use the **sign up** or **sign in** links along the top navigation to sign into the app and begin saving and sharing your runs.

+From the user dashboard you can build new **run alerts**, view any of your previously **created runs**, view any previously created **routes**, and view any upcomming **notified runs** you've been alerted to.

 Please consult the production version of the app hosted on heroku for a live demonstration:

 <http://whorunit.herokuapp.com>

 ##Design

-As a green field project, hand drawn wireframes drove the initial design.
-Once we achieved a simple MVP, features were added on the fly.
+As a green field project, hand drawn wireframes drove the initial design of the application.
+Once we achieved a simple MVP, features were added as time permitted and were outline as Pivotal Tracker user stories.
 Most of the design revolved around internal conversations - "The app should do this" or "We really need this here".
-As a consequence, most of the features did not make it the product backlog (pivotal tracker) and resulted in daily standups that didn't necessarily reflect what was happening in the project documentation.
+As a consequence, each and every features did not make it into the product backlog and resulted in daily standups that didn't necessarily reflect what was happening in the project documentation.
+That said, our team was made up of hard-working, low-ego, collaboration focused personalities that helped us make great progress despite a less than perfect methodology.

-We went through several iterations within the database design, resulting in a dynamic schema.

-Styling was inspired by current running gear.

-Pros:

-* Fluid, iterative approach to feature additions
-* Strong communication between team members

-Cons:

-* Untracked features left significant gaps in the product backlog (Twilio, ActionMailer, Leaflet Animation, etc..)
-* Iterative design made it difficult to define a "feature lock" point in the project.
+For the front-end, we relied on the speed and flexibility of the Zurb Foundation framework and SASS to help build out a responsive interface.
+Our visual design decisions were guided by current workout and running gear trends.

+On the back-end, our initial schema proved to be too simple as we began to drill down into the model relationships behind mapping and notifying runs.
+We came to realize that we should be concerned with route objects, waypoint objects, location setting objects and a collection notification library classes.
+Seperating these concerns wasn't always executed perfectly but it helped us maintain a code base we could understand, refactor, and test.

 ##Testing

-Given the dynamic nature of the application - testing proved to be difficult.
+Testing was a guiding force for the application early on in the project, especially during the time leading up to delivering our MVP.
+However, given the dynamic nature of the workflow and tight deadline, testing proved to be difficult.
 Without settling on a relatively static schema, initial unit testing remained incomplete until late in the project.
 Initial integration testing was developed for basic functions such as user login & signup, but also lagged behind as new features were added.
 The bright spot of the tests were the controller and routing tests that were completed mid-way thru the project.

-Lessons Learned:
+**Lessons Learned:**

-* You build it, you test it.
-We would have been better off holding code merges until testing was complete by the original developer.
+- You build it, you test it.
+We would have been better off holding code merges until testing was complete by the contributing developer.

-* Difficult tests exposed tightly coupled code, and highlighted refactoring opportunities.
+- Difficult tests exposed tightly coupled code, and highlighted refactoring opportunities.

-* Untested code exposed many last-minute fixes and patches.
+- Untested code exposed many last-minute fixes and patches.

+##Final Thoughts

+Thanks to Dev Bootcamp for providing the structure and support to help make this project better.
+Abi Noda, Alex Koppel, Erik Allar, and Mitch Lee all provided insightful mentorship and feedback over the 7 days the application took to build.
+A few features we're excited to improve on in the future:

+- Add twitter OAuth login and tweet run notifications
+- Identify opportunities to optimize our postgres queries with eager loading
+- Implement a 'run search' feature for users
+- Utilize caching strategically to speed-up site performance
+- Fine tune the responsive media-query breakpoints

 ===